shitanshubhushan/aideml/README.md

 ## Changes Added by Me:

-1) In run.py, Load MyMethod.py to be passed as baseline in prompt. https://github.com/shitanshubhushan/aideml/blob/ce6a9be66ced6b83713a4d987e9954f5ef852431/aide/run.py#L63
+1) In run.py, Load MyMethod.py to be passed as baseline in prompt Also passes avaialble pkgs but explicitly say that no need to add more packages. https://github.com/shitanshubhushan/aideml/blob/ce6a9be66ced6b83713a4d987e9954f5ef852431/aide/run.py#L63
 2) In agent.py, updated all prompts to be less kaggle competition focused and general changes to prompt https://github.com/shitanshubhushan/aideml/blob/ce6a9be66ced6b83713a4d987e9954f5ef852431/aide/agent.py#L100 https://github.com/shitanshubhushan/aideml/blob/ce6a9be66ced6b83713a4d987e9954f5ef852431/aide/agent.py#L133 https://github.com/shitanshubhushan/aideml/blob/ce6a9be66ced6b83713a4d987e9954f5ef852431/aide/agent.py#L191 https://github.com/shitanshubhushan/aideml/blob/ce6a9be66ced6b83713a4d987e9954f5ef852431/aide/agent.py#L223 https://github.com/shitanshubhushan/aideml/blob/ce6a9be66ced6b83713a4d987e9954f5ef852431/aide/agent.py#L261 https://github.com/shitanshubhushan/aideml/blob/ce6a9be66ced6b83713a4d987e9954f5ef852431/aide/agent.py#L320
 3) In interpreter.py, Updated it so that it runs our evaluation.py to get a score for each attempt https://github.com/shitanshubhushan/aideml/blob/ce6a9be66ced6b83713a4d987e9954f5ef852431/aide/interpreter.py#L216